 The earliest historic-era mapping from 1858 depicts a primarily rural landscape with large tracts of land (Figure 5).
-Property owners within the Project APE include "Mich.
-Sweet, and Tho.
-Macy."
+Property owners within the Project APE include "Paul Pearson, Mich.
+Sweet, and E. Macy."
 The 1871 atlas did not depict landowners but did show localized settlements in nearby Fredericks town and Tippecanoe City (Figure 6).
 In 1875 and 1894, the property owners continue to change within the Project APE.
-In 1875, along Ginghamsburg Frederick Road, the larger previous parcel was divided into smaller plots.
-The owners listed in these smaller plots was not legible on the 1875 atlas.
-The larger parcel along Peters Road was owned by "Neal" and in 1894, they are "Wm Kearns, D.A.
-Smith, and G. Baptist Church (Figures 7 and 8)."
-The 1894 atlas also illustrates two buildings on the west side of Peters Road and two north of Ginghamsburg Frederick Road.
-These buildings no longer appear to be extant within the indirect APE.
-For example, the church currently on the west side of Peters Road was constructed in 1948 and likely replaced the church illustrated in the 1894 atlas (Miami County Auditor 2021; Photograph 1).
-In 1911, one of the buildings north of Ginghamsburg Frederick Road is gone (Figure 9).
+In 1871, they are "D. Jester, Neal, and Ira Smith" and in 1894, they are "Jacob Sinks, Geo J. Smith, and Phoebe S. Yount" (Figures 7 and 8).
+The 1894 atlas also illustrates two buildings on the east side of Bard Road and one north of Ginghamsburg Frederick Road.
+The residence north of Ginghamsburg Frederick Road appears to still be extant (Photograph 1).
+In 1911, there is another building added on the east side of Bard Road (Figure 9).
 From the topographic mapping, the Project area remains relatively rural throughout the early 20th century.
 By 1956, the Dayton Municipal Airport is visible and beginning to expand northward toward the Project by the 1970s.
 Modern residential development begins to appear along County Line Road and Fredericktown-Ginghamsburg Road from the 1970s into the early 1990s.
-A recent survey by Haag et al. (2021) identified a residence south of Ginghamsburg Frederick Road within the indirect APE that was constructed during this timeframe in 1969 (Photograph 2).
 Present land use within the Project APE is active agricultural land and domestic residences.

 In reviewing the overall area within the indirect APE, the historic USGS topographical maps indicate that the area was sparsely populated, consisting mostly of large farm properties, until the late 1960s to the mid-1970s.
-The 1955 Tipp City quad map shows that while there are some clusters of residences near the intersection of Peters and Ginghamsburg-Frederick Roads and the intersection of Peters and Evanston Roads, the majority of the Project APE consisted of isolated properties (Figure 10).
-By 1965, increased residential development had taken place along Peters Road, including the construction of a linear residential subdivision just west of Peters Road between Evanston and Michaels Roads (Figure 11).
-By 1973 and 1982, significant infill of modern residential development occurred along Peters Road, and had spread to Bard Road and Ginghamsburg Frederick Road to the west (Figures 12 and 13).
-Residential development has continued to the present day within the Project APE, particularly within the northern portion of the Project, and many of the historic-era farms and their buildings have been demolished and replaced with modern homes and outbuildings or have undergone significant alterations.
+The 1955 Tipp City quad map shows approximately 20 properties within a half mile of the Project (Figure 10).
+By 1965, increased residential development had taken place along Peters Road to the east, but little had changed along Bard Road and to the west-southwest (Figure 11).
+By 1973 and 1982, however, modern residential development had spread to Bard Road and Ginghamsburg Frederick Road (Figures 12 and 13).
+Residential development has continued to the present day within the Project APE, and many of the historic-era farms and their buildings have been demolished and replaced with modern homes and outbuildings or have undergone significant alterations.